Welcome

 Chaplains are tenders of the chapel.
 The chapel is the human heart.

-As psychedelics become increasingly integrated into therapeutic and healing contexts, chaplains are stepping forward to provide compassionate care, spiritual grounding, and ethical support, bridging the gap between clinical treatment and personal meaning-making.
+As psychedelics enter therapeutic and healing spaces, chaplains are stepping forward to offer compassionate care, spiritual grounding, and ethical presence.
+This work bridges clinical treatment and personal meaning while honoring both.

-Professionally trained chaplains hold deep experience in accompanying spiritual and existential intensity: grief, illness, transformation, and transition.
-In psychedelic contexts, chaplains offer nonjudgmental support before, during, and after a journey, including spiritual assessment, intention setting, ritual preparation, and integration.
+Professionally trained chaplains are skilled at accompanying spiritual and existential intensity, including grief, illness, transition, and awakening.
+In this work, I offer steady, nonjudgmental support before, during, and after a journey, including spiritual assessment, preparation, and integration.

-Psychedelic chaplaincy affirms that not all healing can—or should—be measured.
-It honors mystery, sacred transformation, and the unfolding of the most authentic self.
+Psychedelic chaplaincy affirms that not all healing can or should be measured.
+It honors mystery, freedom, and the unfolding of the most authentic self.

 Why Psychedelics?

-Sometimes life nudges us—through grief, change, burnout, illness, or an unshakable stirring—to turn inward toward stillness, creative aliveness, and a deeper sense of well-being and belonging to ourselves and the world around us.
+Sometimes life nudges us through grief, change, burnout, illness, or a persistent inner stirring.
+These moments invite us to turn inward toward stillness, creative aliveness, and a deeper sense of belonging to ourselves and the world around us.

-People often turn to plant medicine when something in their lives is shifting.
-It can look like burnout, complex grief, illness, or creative stagnation.
-Sometimes it is simply the quiet knowing that life is asking for more authenticity, clarity, and joy.
+People often turn to plant medicine when something is shifting.
+It may arrive as burnout, complex grief, illness, or creative stagnation.
+Sometimes it is simply a quiet knowing that life is asking for more authenticity, clarity, and joy.

-This work is for people who feel called to slow down, connect with their inner lives, and become more fully who they already are.
+This work is for those who feel called to slow down, listen inward, and become more fully who they already are.

 Authenticity matters here.
-When a person moves closer to their most authentic self, wholeness follows.
-As wholeness increases, life often begins to work better and move more gently.
+As a person moves closer to their true self, wholeness follows.
+Life often begins to move with more ease.
 Relationships clarify.
-Creativity stirs.
+Creativity awakens.
 Decisions align.

-This kind of work is not new.
+This work is not new.
 Indigenous cultures have honored plant medicine in ceremonial and healing contexts for centuries.
-What is new is the growing body of scientific research affirming what has long been known: this medicine can catalyze meaningful, lasting change.
+What is new is the growing body of research affirming what has long been known.
+This medicine can support meaningful and lasting change.

 Why Psilocybin?

-Psilocybin is a naturally occurring psychedelic compound found in certain species of fungi commonly known as magic mushrooms.
-These mushrooms have been used in ceremonial and healing contexts for millennia.
-In this work, psilocybin functions not as a solution but as a catalyst.
+Psilocybin is a naturally occurring psychedelic compound found in certain species of fungi, often called magic mushrooms.
+These mushrooms have been used in ceremonial and healing contexts for thousands of years.
+In this work, psilocybin is not a solution.
+It is a catalyst.

-Psilocybin does not hand you answers.
-What it can do is quiet the noise, soften habitual defenses, and invite a deeper, more authentic knowing.
-With intentional, grounded integration, these insights are brought into daily life, transforming realization into action and sacred experience into meaningful change.
+Psilocybin does not provide answers.
+It can quiet the noise, soften habitual defenses, and invite a deeper, more authentic knowing.
+With careful preparation and grounded integration, what is revealed can be carried into daily life, allowing insight to become lived change.

-People are called to this work for many reasons.
-Some are seeking renewed clarity, purpose, spiritual connection, or creative spark.
-Others are standing at a threshold, facing a diagnosis, a loss, or a profound transition, and want to meet what is arising with presence rather than fear.
+People come to this work for many reasons.
+Some seek clarity, purpose, spiritual connection, or renewed creativity.
+Others stand at a threshold, facing loss, diagnosis, or profound transition, and wish to meet what is unfolding with presence rather than fear.

 How Does This Work?

-This work unfolds along a clear and intentional arc, shaped by careful preparation, a psilocybin session, and thoughtful integration.
-Each phase is essential and is held with care and deep inquiry.
+This work follows a clear, intentional arc shaped by preparation, a psilocybin session, and integration.
+Each phase is essential and held with care.

 We begin with preparation.
 This is where trust is built, and intentions are clarified.
-Together, we explore what is calling you to this work, assess readiness, and establish strong ethical and spiritual grounding.
+Together, we explore what calls you to this work, assess readiness, and establish ethical and spiritual grounding.
 Preparation creates the conditions for safety, depth, and meaningful encounter.
-It is not a formality.
 It is part of the work itself.

 The psilocybin session is held in person in a carefully prepared, mutually agreed-upon setting.
-During the session, my role is one of steady presence and sacred witness.
-I do not direct the experience or interpret it as it unfolds.
-Instead, I remain attentive, offering grounding support and holding the container with care, while trusting the intelligence of the process.
+My role during the session is a steady presence and a sacred witness.
+I do not direct or interpret the experience.
+I remain attentive and grounded, holding the container with care while trusting the process's intelligence.

 Integration follows the session and is where insights take root.
-Together, we reflect on what emerged and explore how it might be carried into daily life.
-Integration is not about forcing meaning or conclusions.
-It is about allowing understanding to mature and supporting thoughtful, embodied change over time.
+Together, we reflect on what emerged and explore how it may be carried into daily life.
+Integration allows understanding to mature and supports thoughtful, embodied change.

 Preparation and integration sessions are held virtually.
-Psilocybin sessions are ideally held in person at a mutually agreed-upon location within approximately two hours of New York’s Hudson Valley.
-Travel arrangements can be discussed with care and flexibility as needed.
+Psilocybin sessions are typically held in person within approximately two hours of New York’s Hudson Valley.
+Travel arrangements are discussed with care and flexibility.

 A note of care.
-This is not medical or psychiatric treatment.
+This is spiritual care, not medical or psychiatric treatment.
 I do not provide or dispense psychedelic substances.
-This work is ethical, confidential, informed, and grounded in interfaith spiritual care.
+This work is ethical, confidential, and grounded in professional interfaith chaplaincy.

 Offerings